owanhunte/ethereum-solidity-course-updated-code/inbox/README.md

 ## Inbox Smart Contract

-An up-to-date equivalent to Stephen's Inbox smart contract can be found [here](./contracts/Inbox.sol) and immediately below:
+An up-to-date equivalent to the course's Inbox smart contract can be found [here](./contracts/Inbox.sol) and immediately below:

 ```solidity
 // SPDX-License-Identifier: GPL-3.0-or-later